adejam/task-list/README.md

 ## @Todo

-- Improve on styling and overall UI feel
+- Improve on styling, especially on different screens and overall UI feel
 - React-sortable-hoc is deprecated in new versions of react.
 I works fine now but might cause issues in the future.
 Currently looking into React-DND-kit as a replacement.
 - Add functionality to delete task
 - Add functionality to switch `allow_duplicates` setting